 Cloud Files cURL Cookbook

-The Rackspace Cloud Files service is offered with a RESTful API interface, which is useful for integration with existing into existing applications.
+The Rackspace Cloud Files service is offered with a RESTful API interface, which is useful for integration with existing applications.
 At times, the interface can be used for directly interacting with the API to perform ad hoc tasks or to troubleshoot Cloud Files itself.
 A very useful tool for performing these actions from the command line is cURL, which is a generic client that supports several protocols, including HTTP.
 This article describes how to install cURL, its basic functions, and how to use it with Cloud Files.

 All the major distributions have packages for installing cURL.
 Following is an example of how to install cURL on Debian and Ubuntu:

 $ sudo apt-get install curl